 - 2 cups Enchilada sauce 1 batch of homemade sauce

 - 1 - 2 tablespoons fresh jalapeno, diced

 - 1/4 teaspoon kosher salt

 - fresh cilantro, diced

-Meanwhile, heat olive oil in large skillet over medium heat and brown ground beef for approximately 5 minutes, stirring and crumbling beef.
-Add cumin, chili powder, salt, and pepper and mix well.
+- Meanwhile, heat olive oil in large skillet over medium heat and add ground beef.
+Break up beef into large pieces, let cook, and then break up into smaller pieces and add cumin, chili powder, salt, and pepper and mix well.
+Continue until ground beef is browned.
+Total about 7 minutes.
 Drain grease from pan if necessary / preferred.

-In a large bowl add black beans, corn, jalapeno, sour cream, 1/4 cup of mozzarella and 1/2 cup of cheddar cheese.
+- In a large bowl add black beans, corn, jalapeno (to taste - the more you add to more kick you'll get!) sour cream, 1/2 cup of mozzarella and 1/2 cup of cheddar cheese.
 Add pasta and then pour in enchilada sauce and mix well.